openstack/kolla/doc/advanced-configuration.rst

 Self-Signed Certificates
 ========================

-..
-NOTE:: Self-signed certificates should never be used in production.
+.. note:: Self-signed certificates should never be used in production.

 It is not always practical to get a certificate signed by a well-known trust CA, for example a development or internal test kolla deployment.
 In